-How does Komen San Diego decide where to grant funds in the County?
+How does Komen San Diego decide where to invest funds in the County?

 What about Planned Parenthood?

-The Komen San Diego Affiliate does not provide funds to Planned Parenthood; the organization has never applied for funding here in our County.
-But the truth is that in some communities, Planned Parenthood may be the only source of free or low-cost women’s health screening services (e.g., pap smears, mammograms, clinical breast exams, etc.).
+Komen San Diego does not currently provide funds to Planned Parenthood.
+In some communities, Planned Parenthood may be the only source of free or low-cost women’s health screening services (e.g., pap smears, mammograms, clinical breast exams, etc.).
 A small number of Komen Affiliates provide restricted grants to local Planned Parenthood clinics that offer vital breast health services for underserved women.
-These services often provide otherwise unavailable breast screening for women.
+These services provide otherwise unavailable breast screenings for women.
 Komen and its Affiliates do not provide any funding for abortions or for any activities outside the scope of our promise to end breast cancer.

 Since its inception in 1995, Susan G. Komen San Diego has invested more than $19 million in global breast cancer research and local breast health services.
 Next to the U.S. government, Susan G. Komen is the largest nonprofit funder of breast cancer research in the world.
 Much of that investment has been awarded to scientists and research institutions in San Diego.
 Komen San Diego’s lean and mighty team, along with an army of volunteers, works diligently year-round to support San Diegans in their time of need.

 See how Komen research has supported the most common breast cancer therapies being used today:

 The percentage of Komen San Diego’s operating and fundraising costs is 15 percent.
 This allocation allows us to invest in the infrastructure of our organization – things like accounting, appropriate staff training, event management, direct mailings to donors and the management of the free programs we offer.
 A strong infrastructure of the organization is critical for stability and growth so that Komen San Diego can continue to serve thousands of women, men and families year after year.